games647/CommandForward/README.md

 * Forwarding as Player or Console

 ## Warning
-* This plugin cannot forward commands to a bungeecord server if no player is online
+* This plugin cannot forward commands to a Bungeecord server if no player is online

 ## How to use

 ### Setup

-* Drop the plugin in the bungee and bukkit server
+* Drop the plugin in the Bungee and Bukkit server
 * Finished setup

 ### Using it

-#### Execute this command on the bukkit side
+#### Execute this command on the Bukkit side
 `/forward bridgePlayer cmd [args...]`

 bridgePlayer is the player which connection should be used.
-This is relevant for receiving the output or selecting the correct proxy in a redisbungee environment
+This is relevant for receiving the output or selecting the correct proxy in a RedisBungee environment

 cmd is the start of the actual command
 [] means it's optional